- Treatment and care

 Treatment of hereditary cancers

-About 10% of all children and adolescents with cancer are affected by a genetic disorder that is associated with an increased risk of cancer.
-A team of scientists and pediatric oncologists of the KiTZ has set itself the task to better investigate these so-called cancer predisposition syndromes (CPS) in order to derive new treatment methods for the affected children.
+About 10 percent of all children and adolescents with cancer are affected by a genetic disorder that is associated with an increased risk of cancer.
+A team of scientists and pediatric oncologists at KiTZ has set itself the task of better studying these so-called cancer predisposition syndromes (KPS) in order to derive new treatment procedures for the affected children..

-Because CPS are rare, the close exchange of information and experience with other centers is particularly important.
+Because KPS are rare, the close exchange of information and experience with other centers is particularly important.

-The KiTZ represents the "FIT" network in Heidelberg and works in close cooperation with the Department of Pediatric Oncology of the Hannover Medical School (MHH), where the patients with cancer predisposition syndromes are registered.
+KiTZ is a FIT site in Heidelberg and thus works closely with the pediatric oncology department of the Hannover Medical School (MHH), where the headquarters of the registy for patients with cancer predisposition syndromes is also located.